 It was now time to check-in!
 Our weekend headquarters was The Grove Hotel in Downtown Kingsville.
 The moment you walk into The Grove Hotel you know you’re in a special building.
 The historic building was built in the mid-1800s and has a rich history.
 It currently is a 20-some odd room boutique hotel right in the heart of Kingsville, surrounded by various restaurants and shops.
 Each room is uniquely designed – so if you stayed there at least 20 times, you could have 20 unique experiences!

-Right next to The Grove Hotel is The Grove Brew House – a brewery and restaurant – FYI: our rooms came stocked with Grove beers.
+Right next to The Grove Hotel is The Grove Brewing Company – a brewery and restaurant – FYI: our rooms came stocked with Grove beers.
 We did have a moment before dinner to sit down, crack open a cold one, and enjoy what The Grove Hotel and The Grove Brew House had to offer!

 There is no shortage of great dining experiences to come by in Downtown Kingsville.
 We chose to dine at Elite Restaurant which was a fine dining experience just steps from our hotel.
 From house-made pasta with seafood, grilled salmon and even a mouthwatering fillet, each of us enjoyed our meals at this Main Street restaurant.
 After a long dinner, we had just enough energy to stop back at Grove Brewery for a quick nightcap, AKA a couple flights of beer!
 That was a wrap for day one of our Kingsville weekend experience!

 After a restful sleep at The Grove Hotel, we were able to walk right across the street for a delicious breakfast at Marina’s Lil’ Diner.